renato0307/learning-go/it3-add-finance-currency-converter-api.md

 }
 ```

-The I want to highlight the usage of the `assert.Panics` function to check if
+I want to highlight the usage of the `assert.Panics` function to check if
 the `getRequiredEnv` panics when an environment variable is missing.

 ## The unit tests for finance/finance.go